FTX Fraud Investigation: What Is The FTX Scandal All About?

 • “Shark Tank” TV show star Kevin O’Leary

-While companies have long used celebrity endorsements to market their products and services, FTX is accused of selling unregistered securities in the form of yield-bearing accounts.
-The Securities and Exchange Commission (SEC) has classified FTX’s cryptocurrency, FTT, as a security because it was sold as an investment contract, but was not registered properly.
+While companies have long used celebrity endorsements to market their products and services, FTX was accused of selling unregistered securities in the form of yield-bearing accounts.
+The Securities and Exchange Commission (SEC) classified FTX’s cryptocurrency, FTT, as a security because it was sold as an investment contract, but was not registered properly.

 In the U.S. it is illegal to advertise the sale of unregistered securities.
 Any security without a registration statement on file with the SEC is considered “unregistered,” and selling such securities constitutes a violation of federal securities laws.